 Activate Documents Containing this Code Incl.
 Subcodes– Activates those documents in the “Document System” that contain either the right-clicked code or, if available, one of its subcodes.

 New Code – creates a new subcode for the selected code.

-Delete Code (and Subcodes) – the selected code is deleted after confirmation.
+Delete Code (and Subcodes) – the selected code is deleted.
 In the alternative view of the “Code System” as Table, several codes can be deleted simultaneously.
 When a code is deleted, every association to coded segments will be deleted.
 Subcodes will also be deleted.
-The removal of codes from a code system can be visualized as the cutting of branches from a tree: when a branch (code) is cut, all attached subcodes and subcodes of subcodes are also cut.
+The removal of codes from a code system can be visualized as the cutting of branches from a tree: when a branch (code) is cut, all attached subcodes and subcodes of subcodes are also cut off.